top of page

 • Teams are penalized 5-runs for every missing female under the limit.

-• Games are played in 55-minute time limits - not a set number of innings.
+• Games are played in 52-minute time limits + 1 final inning - not a set number of innings.

 • The Regular season is 5 weeks long, followed by 2 weeks of playoffs.